valenwin/aiohttp_api/README.md

 # Aiohttp API

-## For start project using local settings:
+## For starting project on your local machine:
 - add your db link to local.yaml file and use next command:<br />
 **python entry.py -c local.yaml**
 - for reloading project on another port you may try next command: